Santa’s Reindeer Receive Clean Bill of Health, Approved for Deliveries in Pennsylvania on Christmas Eve

 HERSHEY, PA – Yesterday, Secretary of Agriculture Russell Redding and Pennsylvania State Veterinarian Dr. Kevin Brightbill joined Santa Claus and his nine reindeer at Hersheypark Christmas Candylane to announce that they have received a clean bill of health and are cleared for take-off on December 24.

-(Photo: Secretary of Agriculture Russell Redding, left, looks at nine reindeer with Santa Claus, aka Barry Klinger of Palmyra, before a press conference to announce a clean bill of health for the reindeer and that they’re cleared for take-off on December 24, at Hersheypark Christmas Candylane on Thursday, December 19, 2019.)
+(Photo: Secretary of Agriculture Russell Redding, left, looks at nine reindeer with Santa Claus, aka Barry Klinger of Palmyra.)

 “Not everyone knows what takes place behind the scenes to allow Santa and his nine reindeer to take flight on Christmas Eve,” said Agriculture Secretary Redding.
 “Thanks to Dr. Brightbill, his counterpart in the North Pole, and Santa’s due diligence, we can expect gifts under the tree Christmas morning.”